dbohlender/canfar.github.io/docs/batch.md

 condor_q -better-analyze 11.3
 {% endhighlight %}

-Check the status of the execution hosts (VMs):
+Check to see if your VMs are joining the pool of execution hosts:

 {% highlight bash %}
 condor_status
 {% endhighlight %}

-## Managing Batch Jobs from your local computer using CANFAR web service

-## Troubleshooting